What do Kids Need Today?

 My goal as a mom is to be intentional.
 Not just filled with good intentions, but truly intentional about raising children who are loved unconditionally, who are resourceful, and are creative, independent thinkers.

 Recently, I have shared the quote above with several moms.
-It's as if I watch a light bulb go off in their heads.
+Bing!
+It’s a lightbulb moment for most moms.
 We (moms) did not grow up with constant TV, computers, electronic toys, Facebook, video games, and smart phones.
 Our kids are getting used to constant entertainment and are missing out on many valuable life lessons.

 I’ve been reevaluating how my kids spend time doing the following things: watching TV, playing video games, going outside, making up their own plans, reading books, working together, rushing from place to place, interacting with family members, engaging in activities in our church.
 The list goes on; however, being an intentional parent – forces me to focus on how I’m using their time and where I place my priorities.